 - Run water, hot and cold, one fixture at a time, until chlorine is detected.
 Don’t forget the toilets, the washing machine, the dishwasher, and outside spigots.

 - Let things sit for at least 6-8 hours or overnight.
 It’s OK to flush toilets and wash your hands.
 But you should minimize chlorinated water use.

 The De-Chlorination Procedure:

-Run a hose outside (not back into the well) where strongly chlorinated water will do the least amount of damage or harm until the water is clear and chlorine-odor free.
+- Run a garden hose from the water storage tank (preferred) onto the ground (not back into the well) where the strongly chlorinated water will do the least amount of damage or harm to plants and animals until the water is clear and chlorine-odor free.

-Important note: This can take several hours.
+- Important note: This can take several hours.
 It’s critical that you monitor the water flow to make certain you don’t run out of water.
-If you do, shut off the well pump at the circuit breaker and allow the well to recover.
+If you do, shut off the well pump at the circuit breaker and allow the well to recover before continuing the process.

 - Run the water in the house, hot and cold, until the chlorine is gone.